codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 1. Compile the application and run unit tests.
 1. Run security scans, quality checks, and everything else we need to decide if the PR is valid.
 1. Create a namespace with the same name as the PR branch.
-Deploy the pull Request and expose it as a URL that has the same name as the branch.
+Deploy the PR and expose it as a URL that has the same name as the branch.

 Here is an example pipeline that does all these tasks: